 In the case of medical identity theft, your personal information can be used to falsify insurance claims and get Medicare benefits.

-"Your personal information is incredibly valuable," says Jennifer Clover, information security consultant at Wellmark Blue Cross and Blue Shield.
+"Your personal information is incredibly valuable," says Erin Reese, cyber security incident response manager at Wellmark Blue Cross and Blue Shield.
 "In the wrong hands, it can be used to steal medical services, prescriptions, surgeries and more.
 This can wreak havoc on your life and your finances."

 Three ways you can help protect your medical information

-Although the Health Insurance Portability and Accountability Act (HIPAA) and other measures are intended to protect you from medical identity theft, there are things you can do yourself.
+Although the Health Insurance Portability and Accountability Act (HIPAA) Opens New Window and other measures are intended to protect you from medical identity theft, there are things you can do yourself.